murthyrudra/academic-kickstart/content/post/trekking.md

 discussionId = 1
 +++

-I have recently gained interest in Trekking.
+I had gained interest in Trekking.
 Here is a list of trekking spots visited by me and which you should never forget to visit.

 * [Tikona Fort](https://en.wikipedia.org/wiki/Tikona)
 * [Rajmachi](https://en.wikipedia.org/wiki/Rajmachi)